-Now let’s get started by looking at everything that impacts BLE range, starting with – the BLE chipset.
+Now let’s get started by looking at everything that impacts BLE range, starting with the BLE Modulation.

 To understand how to choose the BLE chipset with the best performance, there are two main parameters we need to consider: Transmit Power and Receive Sensitivity.